 I guess you could say the musical theatre bug bit me kind of late in life.
 The first musical I was in was a college production of Pippin.
 But, my love for musical theatre started much earlier than that.
 Somewhere, probably floating around my mom’s attic, there is a video of my first birthday party and you can hear the Original Broadway Cast album of The Sound of Music with Mary Martin playing in the background.
 As a child, I would throw Sound of Music sleepovers and walk around with my mom’s slip on my head pretending to be Maria at the Abbey.

 Music has always been a part of my life.
-I’ve been belting out show tunes for as long as I can remember, played piano since age seven, and other instruments along the way that didn’t quite stick.
+I’ve been belting out show tunes for as long as I can remember, played piano since age seven, and other instruments along the way.
 My high school voice teacher asked me to sub for some of her preschool and elementary music classes and after teaching that first class, I knew that’s what I was supposed to do: teach music.

 I went to Indiana State University for Music Education, doubling in voice and piano.
 Along with studying classical voice, I really started to develop my love of musical theatre, and participated in the university’s productions.
 I asked an art student to take my first headshot, sent in my audition cassette tape (yes, you read that right!), and auditioned and was accepted to sing with the College Light Opera Company in Falmouth, MA.
 We did nine shows that summer (a show a week), so I felt a little more caught up with all of my theatre friends!